zamazan4ik/awesome-pgo/article/article.md

 TODO: create a table with programming languages and PGO support status

-### GCC vs LLVM - which ecosystem is better for PGO?

-TODO: write here about differences between GCC and LLVM from PGO perspectives.
-List known PGO caveats in each compiler ecosystem and discuss them

 ## PGO support in build systems

 * Overview of the PGO state across build systems